Steele, Douglas

 Research

 i) Machine learning for individual patient diagnostic and prognostic predictions.
 Initial work were proof of concept studies using research data now focused on application to routinely acquired NHS data.
-Recent success in obtaining MRC Programme Grant funding ('PICTURES').
-I am also interested in applying these techniques to other medical research fields, such as oncology.
+Success in obtaining MRC Programme Grant and follow-on funding ('PICTURES' and 'ScanDan').

 ii) Mechanisms research, which includes computational modelling of decision making and brain function, causal therapeutic interventions for brain disorders and back translation for drug discovery.
-Recent success in obtaining two major MRC grants ('CAPE' and 'PAINSTORM').
+Success in obtaining two major MRC grants ('CAPE' and 'PAINSTORM').

 Selected Publications: